 I am grateful to have dahlia tubers tucked away in the garden shed where they are happily sprouting.
-Hopefully, mother nature will cooperate and all the dahlias will be in the flower garden here in a couple weeks.
+Hopefully, mother nature will cooperate, and all the dahlias will be in the flower garden here in a couple of weeks.

 Why You Should Start Dahlia Tubers Early